 Most moving ramps feature ribbed aluminum, perforated, or serrated metal surfaces, allowing maximum loader traction and preventing slipping and falling in the snow, mud, or wet conditions.
 Many commercial loading ramps are used daily for moving equipment into a moving truck, box truck, U-Haul, rental trailer cube, van, or shuttle bus.
 Legal rights can be violated due to a maintenance issue, design defect, or failure to warn the ramp users of any inherently dangerous problems for safe operation, etc.

 Less load and unload times = lower labor costs

-Good traction even in less than perfect weather conditions
+Good traction even in less-than-perfect weather conditions

 Utility – A wheeled, multi-purpose ramp can be used with many vehicles and loading bays.

-Hook ends that grip and secures the loading surface without straps
+The hook ends that grip and secures the loading surface without straps

 Bi-folding construction to reduce the ramp storage room needed